TLongstride/THZReader/README.md

 ---

-For any questions or suggestions, feel free to open an issue or contact us at [contact.thedco@gmail.com](mailto:contact.thedco@gmail.com).
+For any questions or suggestions, feel free to open an issue or contact us at [contact@thedandco.ovh](mailto:contact@thedandco.ovh).